BlogInternal Communications Measurement

 Challenges in Measuring Internal Communications Metrics

-1. 58% Lack of time and resources
+1. Time and resources

-2. 41% Lack of internal communication metrics (technology)
+2. Technology relating to internal communication metrics

-5. 35% Lack of clear communication objectives and business targets
+5. Clear communication objectives and business targets

-Lack of time and resources
+Lack of Time and Resources

 Time and resources are precious commodities for any communications team.
 Often, internal communication professionals are juggling multiple tasks, from crafting messaging to managing employee feedback channels.
-The reality is that measuring internal communications effectiveness is time-consuming and it requires specific resources, like employee engagement software or an employee app, to collect and analyze data effectively.
+The reality is that measuring internal communications effectiveness is time-consuming, and it requires specific resources, like employee engagement software or an employee app, to collect and analyze data effectively.

 One significant hurdle in the path of measuring internal communications is the absence of established metrics.
 Many companies lack a structured framework for defining key internal communication metrics, such as engagement metrics, adoption rates, or page visits.
 This gap makes it challenging to measure internal communications’ effectiveness and align communications strategy with business objectives.

-Lack of coalition and analysis tools
+Lack of Collation and Analysis Tools

 The absence of appropriate tools for collating and analyzing internal communication metrics further exacerbates measurement challenges.
 Tools that offer detailed email tracking, engagement metrics monitoring, or survey result analysis are pivotal for understanding employee engagement levels, employee turnover rates, and overall company intranet effectiveness.